Starting an HTML remote control session (legacy)

 - Screenshot: Creates a screenshot and allows you to save the image.

 - Monitors: If the remote computer has multiple monitors, this button lets you choose which monitor you want to see.
 The monitor thumbnails show what was on each monitor when the session started.
-For more information, see Controlling devices that have multiple monitors with HTML remote control.
+For more information, see Controlling devices that have multiple monitors with HTML remote control (legacy, removed in 2022).

 - Tools: Displays the Tools dialog, which contains the following options: